slancio/meeplespace-old/README.md

 [Details][phase-two]

 ### Phase 3: Editing Events and Profiles (~1 day)
-I will integrate Filepicker to allow users to upload images for their profiles or events.
+I will integrate Paperclip to allow users to upload images for their profiles or events.
 I will improve the forms here and make sure that all of the features until now work solidly.

 [Details][phase-three]